civl-verifier/civl-verifier.github.io/doc.md

 - add ```x1'+1``` to pool ```"B"``` and ```y2'``` to pool ```"A"```
 - instantiate ```y1``` with ```y2'``` and ```x2``` with ```x1'+1```

-We now turn our attention back to the example in the last [section](#inductive-sequentialization).
-This example does not appear to have any quantified expression; yet the attribute `:pool "A"` is used on the local variable `i` of action `INV`.
+Each local variable of an atomic action may also be annotated with the `:pool ...` attribute.
-However, Civl internally generates the transition relation of action `INV` which existentially quantifies the nondeterministically-initialized local variable `i`.
+For each action, Civl internally generates a transition relation that existentially quantifies nondeterministically-initialized local variables.
-The pool hints in this example are targeted towards this internally-generated quantifier.
+The pool hints on local variables of actions are targeted towards this internally-generated quantifier.